ruifernando7/nestjs-swagger-nested-object/README.md

 ## Description

 I found there is a bug when there are 3 level DTOs nested object.
 The swagger docs unable to show the attributes.
 In swagger docs, attribute 'others' actually should be showing attributes in fur-other.dto.ts attribute instead of a string in array of 'fur_types'.
-But when i try to change
+But when i try to change on fur-type.dto.ts

 ```
  @ApiProperty({ type: FurOtherDto })